 I strongly believe that the very nature of travel will change in a post-COVID world.
-Fewer travelers will want to travel long distances for short trips.
+Fewer travellers will want to travel long distances for short trips.
 Instead, they’ll want to truly immerse themselves in a destination, staying longer.

 I think it’s a win-win for a place like Mongolia.
 It will attract those travellers who may have thought it was “too far” before since they’ll be less interested in jetting off for a quick getaway and more interested in a longer, more immersive experience.

 In the end, it will mean fewer travellers but longer stays, and I think that combination is not only better for the environment but better for travel in general.

 Reflecting on your experience as a tourism innovator and entrepreneur, how has your view on sustainability and tourism changed over the years?
 Which key lessons or insights could you share with us?

 We are seeing increasingly examples that more sustainable companies are also more profitable companies.
 And that is an important message.
 You can have a profit with purpose.

 The lesson I would share is that you have to think about the future and not necessarily what you need at the moment.
 It may take more time, and more money to be a sustainable tourism company, but in the end, it will serve you and the planet well.

 Anything else you’d like to mention?